 According to the author, the evils are brought to world due to over work of men while knowing nothing what exactly to do.
 They dislike lethargy.
-Furthermore, the world is at crisis not because of doing nothing but working in wrong direction.
-Similarly, the lives of people would be better if rulers and people had sat and done nothing, yet they chose to live and ^{work} hard.
-The people would have still saved them doing nothing instead of resolving wars with ordinary articles.
-Moreover, author believes if some of European politicians say not to do anything, we would for sure not do it.
-In last, religious clergies ^{even} condemn external evils while wasting their time on pitty things, though destiny of people is uncertain.
+Further more, the world is at crisis not because of doing nothing but working in wrong direction.
+Similarly, the lives of people would have been better if rulers and people had sat and done nothing, yet they chose to live and work hard.
+The people would have still owed them doing nothing instead of resolving wars with ordinary articles.
+Moreover, the author believes if some of European politicians say not to do anything, we would will for sure not do it.
+In last, religious clergies even condemn ^{petty} evils while wasting their time on petty things, though destiny of people is uncertain.
 They would be better lying under the sky and enjoying the nature.